Mechanical and Aerospace Engineering (MAE)

 MAE 241.
 Advances in Control Applications (4)

 Study of problems of control design, identification, and optimization for flexible and smart structures, fluid flows, propulsion, power generation, vehicle dynamics (aerospace, ocean, and automotive), magnetic recording, semiconductor manufacturing, biological systems, robot manipulators, and other applications.
-Prerequisites: MAE 143B or equivalent.
+Prerequisites: MAE 143B or equivalent, or consent of instructor.

 MAE 242.
 Robot Motion Planning (4)